 Georgetown is a somewhat small town located in the state of Delaware.
-With a population of 7,051 people and three constituent neighborhoods, Georgetown is the 11th largest community in Delaware.
+With a population of 7,427 people and three constituent neighborhoods, Georgetown is the 11th largest community in Delaware.

 Georgetown is an extremely ethnically-diverse town.
 The people who call Georgetown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Georgetown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Georgetown include Irish, German, Italian, and Polish.
+Georgetown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 35.20% of the town’s residents.
+Important ancestries of people in Georgetown include English, German, Italian, Irish, and Dutch.

 Foreign born people are also an important part of Georgetown's cultural character, accounting for 25.65% of the town’s population.

 The most common language spoken in Georgetown is English.
 Other important languages spoken here include Spanish and French.